Sinner dethrones Alcaraz to capture maiden Wimbledon crown

 LONDON: Jannik Sinner defeated Carlos Alcaraz 4-6 6-4 6-4 6-4 in a high-octane final to claim his maiden Wimbledon trophy and fourth Grand Slam crown on Sunday (Jul 13), avenging his loss to the Spaniard in last month's epic French Open final.

-The hard-fought win over the two-times defending champion on the famous lawns of London ensured that Sinner became the first Italian to secure a Wimbledon singles title.
+The hard-fought win over the two-time defending champion on the famous lawns of London ensured that Sinner became the first Italian to secure a Wimbledon singles title.

 "I would like to start with Carlos.
 An amazing tournament, but mostly thank you for the player you are," Sinner said.